An overwintering expedition through the Northwest Passage

 THE VESSEL

-Built as a 30-ton, long-keel sailing yacht, she was designed for seaworthiness and reliability — without sacrificing performance.
+Built as a 30-ton long-keel yacht, she combines seaworthiness with strong sailing performance.

-Mauric’s mastery of classic yacht architecture is evident throughout: a solid hull form, harmonious proportions, and the ability to carry heavy loads while remaining responsive under sail — qualities that make her exceptionally suited for extreme and remote environments like the Arctic.
+Mauric’s mastery of classic yacht architecture is evident throughout: a solid hull form, harmonious proportions, and the ability to carry heavy loads while remaining responsive under sail, qualities that make her exceptionally suited for remote and demanding environments like the Arctic.

 “Robust, fast, and honest, she is not just a sailboat.